SharedSignals June 2024

 stream_id

 • REQUIRED.
-The stream whose status is being queried.
+A string identifying the stream whose status is being queried.

 status

-• A string whose value MUST be one of the values described below.
+• REQUIRED.
+A string whose value MUST be one of the values described below.

 reason